Ashrithanch09/code-theorem/README.md

     color: #fff;
     padding: 10px;
 }
-This is a very basic example to get you started.
-You would need to replace the placeholder content with the actual content from the Figma designs and adjust the CSS accordingly to match the styles specified in the designs.
+This is a very basic example to get started.

-For bonus points, you would need to make sure your design is responsive by using media queries in your CSS to adjust the layout for different screen sizes.
-Additionally, you would need to ensure accessibility by using semantic HTML elements, providing appropriate alt text for images, and making sure interactive elements are keyboard accessible.